 Cleaning the Reservoir

-Since the reservoir is removable, this is very easy to do in the sink.
+Since the water reservoir is removable, this is very easy to do in the sink.

 Descaling the Mini Plus’s Internal Pipes

-The Mini Plus is easily descaled by filling the reservoir with either descaling solution or white vinegar and then running a 12 oz brew without a K cup in the machine.
+The Mini Plus is easily descaled by filling the water reservoir with either descaling solution or white vinegar and then running a 12 oz brew without a K-cup in the machine.

-Always run a couple of brews with water (and no K cup) afterwards to rinse out any vinegar/descaling solution.
+Always run a couple of brews with water (and no K-cup) afterward to rinse out any vinegar/descaling solution.

 Therefore it’s important to know exactly when the machine requires descaling.

 According to Keurig’s website, their machines need to be descaled “once every three to six months”.

 The vagueness of this instruction is because the regularity that you need to descale your machine depends heavily on how hard the water is in your area.